Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 One of the most common mistakes beginners make is believing riding an ATV is like driving a car.
 While many of the same principles apply in theory, these two types of vehicles operate quite differently.

-Riding an ATV is highly interactive where the rider continuously needs to shift its weight from side to side and from front to back to compensate for sharp turns, sloped terrain, braking, acceleration, etc.
+Riding an ATV is highly interactive, where the rider continuously needs to shift its weight from side to side and from front to back to compensate for sharp turns, sloped terrain, braking, acceleration, etc.

-With cars, the weight and placement of the driver and passengers have little effect on vehicle stability.
-Everyone sits stationary and buckled up in their respective seats and does not need to worry about seating position to keep the vehicle from tipping.
-The stability is maintained by how the car is designed with a low center of gravity, wide vehicle track width, long wheelbase, and a firm suspension design.
+With cars, the driver’s and passengers’ weight and placement have little effect on vehicle stability.
+Everyone remains stationary and buckled up in their respective seats without the need to adjust their seating position to prevent the vehicle from tipping.

 How to Avoid Tipping the ATV